-Mr. Cortright is general manager of the Grand Canyon University Hotel and Restaurant, located in District 5.
-He fills a vacancy on the Board and will serve a full term which will expire on Sept.
+Brett Cortright was general manager of the Grand Canyon University Hotel and Restaurant, located in District 5.
+He filled a vacancy on the Board and would serve a full term which would expire on Sept.
 30, 2018.

-Councilwoman Kate Gallego recommends the following individual for reappointment:
+Councilwoman Kate Gallego recommended the following individual for reappointment: